Windies chasing consistency in Ireland series

 A weakened West Indies opened 2021 with a 3-0 whitewash away to Bangladesh but bounced back with a 3-0 thrashing of Sri Lanka in the Caribbean months later.

-As a result, Pollard said the squad was chomping at the bit to prove their mettle in the upcoming series.
+As a result, Pollard said the squad were champing at the bit to prove their mettle in the upcoming series.

 “The guys have come and I can safely say that the spirits are high, the guys want to perform because they didn't get that opportunity to play the one-day leg of the Pakistan series,” Pollard pointed out.